futoin/core-js-ri-asyncsteps/README.md

 The source itself is a Node.js module in CommonJS format, but it is friendly to `webpack`.
 Browser version also provides `$as` global variable.
 Since v1.10, all code is ES6 and requires transpiler for browser's ES5 unless default pre-compiled entry point is used.
+ES5 standalone modules are available under es5/ path.

 It should be possible to use any other async framework from AsyncSteps by using setCancel() and/or setTimeout() methods which allow step completion without success() or